sonroyaalmerol/m3u-stream-merger-proxy/README.md

   redis:
     image: redis
     restart: always
-    # command to enable redis persistence
+    # Redis persistence is OPTIONAL.
+This will allow you to reuse the database across restarts.
-    command: redis-server --save 60 1
+    # command: redis-server --save 60 1
-    volumes:
+    # volumes:
-      - ./data:/data # should be included for redis persistence
+    #   - ./data:/data
 ```

 Access the generated M3U playlist at `http://<server ip>:8080/playlist.m3u`.